ARTICLES OF PRACTICE (CHURCH POLITY)

 Article 10.
 Ordinances and Other Practices

 Section 1: Communion—It is the practice of the church to observe communion at least once a year on the Friday evening preceding the observance of Christ’s resurrection.
 The service shall include the washing of one another’s feet before the breaking of the bread (John 13:14).
-At any time, upon request, special communion services will be administered to individuals.
+At any time, upon request, special communion services may be administered to individuals.

-Section 2: Baptism—It is the practice of the church to employ trine immersion, in recognition of our triune God, and in the forward position, as a sign of our humility (Matt 28:19; John 19:30).
+Section 2: Baptism—It is the practice of the church to employ trine immersion, in recognition of our triune God, and in the forward position, as a sign of our humility (Matt 28:19; cf. John 19:30).
 The church, however, recognizes other forms of immersion.

 Section 3: Blessing—It is the practice of the church to bless children and to acknowledge their parents’ commitment to rearing them in the nurture and admonition of the Lord (Mark 10:13-16).